Freedom of Information Part II – Information Statements

 A request under the FOI Act must be made in writing and clearly describe the documents you are seeking to access.
 If we cannot clearly identify the information or documents you are seeking access to we will contact you to clarify your request.
 We can also accept an FOI request submitted using the OVIC application form, which is available here.

-You will need to include the application fee ($30.10 as at 1 July 2021) or provide evidence of financial hardship (such as a Centrelink concession card) if you are asking for a fee waiver.
+You will need to include the application fee ($30.60) or provide evidence of financial hardship (such as a Centrelink concession card) if you are asking for a fee waiver.
 Further access charges may apply where documents are released under the FOI Act.

 Requests under the FOI Act should be emailed to firstname.lastname@example.org along with payment by credit/debit card or Electronic Funds Transfer (EFT).
 When making your payment, please include a reference of ‘VARTA FOI’.